 The question is often asked, whether the above is a correct expression.
 That depends on the meaning attached to the word "correct."
 If compliance with the rules laid down in grammars is meant, the question must be answered - no. The rule requires the predicate pronoun, after the verb "to be," to take the case of the subject.
-If, however, by "correct" we mean supported by good usage (in scales, it is written speech), and consistent with the principles of grammar supported by good usage (in syntem is because logically accurate, the question may be answered-ves.
+If, however, by "correct" we mean supported by good usage (in scales of the written speech), and consistent with the principles of grammar because logically accurate, the question may be answered-ves.